mccright/rand-notes/How-can-you-prepare-for-retirement.md

 If you have the opportunity -- or if you can create the opportunity -- get a marketable college degree at an accredited non-profit college or university. (*Too many for-profit *institutions of higher education* and *trade schools* seem to engage in predatory business models.
 I cannot recommend them.*)  [Research by the U.S. Federal Reserve has shown repeatedly that](https://www.federalreserve.gov/publications/files/scf20.pdf):
 ```
-"Income also shows a strong positive association with education; in particular, income among families in which the reference person (i.e., *head of household*) has a college degree tends to be substantially higher than for those with less schooling.
-Mean income among college-educated families in the 2019 SCF was more than twice that of families in any other education group."
+"Income also shows a strong positive association with education;
+in particular, income among families in which the reference
+person (i.e., *head of household*) has a college degree tends to
+be substantially higher than for those with less schooling.
+Mean income among college-educated familiesin the 2019 SCF was
+more than twice that of families in any other education group."
 ```

 The literature seems to suggest that establishing and periodically grooming a plan with the assistance of a formal finanical advisor works best.
 Also, pick a target age for retirement to use in calculations that will test the viability of that plan over time.